SkylineCommunications/dataminer-docs-connectors/connector/doc/Advantech_AMT_ARUD-ARDD_RS485.md

 - **Switch Output:** Shows which module is the current output of the device.
 Can be *"A"* or *"B".* A toggle switch allows you to switch the output.

-- **Device Address:** Shows the current address of the device, and allows you to change it.
+- **Device address**: Shows the current address of the device, and allows you to change it.
 The valid range for the address is *1 - 15*.

   > [!NOTE]
   > If you change the device address, you also have to change the **Bus Address** of the device in order for the connector to continue communication.
 You can do this by right-clicking the device in the Surveyor and selecting **Edit**.
 Then, under **More TCP/IP** **settings**, change the bus address to match the address you entered for the parameter.
 Communication will then be re-established.